-Lego pull out of Russia 'indefinitely'
+Lego pulls out of Russia 'indefinitely'

 - Published